The month of May comes every year, marking the almost halfway point of another trip around the sun.

 What the weight of grief looks like

-I worried about her, as any big sister who knew that something terrible was coming would, but I didn’t worry about me.
+I worried about her, as any big sister who knew that something terrible was coming would, but I didn’t worry about myself.

 Then on the evening of the 17th, I went to bed sobbing and saying that I needed a vacation.

-The first thing I did, was to go on Facebook, where I encountered a long tribute post about my father, written by my brother.
+The first thing I did, was to go on Facebook, where I encountered a long tribute post about my father written by my brother.

 How to fight grief-induced mental exhaustion

 Had I made myself more of a priority in the weeks leading up to these events, I would have been more prepared to handle my emotions.

 However, some extra meditation moments, coupled with activities that calm my anxiety, would have helped with the panic attacks and breathlessness.